YU000jp/show-weekday-and-week-number/readme.md

 ### Weekly Journal

-- Click the week number to open it
+- Click the week number link to open it (when Opening, generate a page)
 - If there is no content available on a page with a week number like `2023-W25`, a template will be inserted.
 - In plugin settings, it possible to set user template.
 Inserting Advanced queries into the template increases flexibility.